appstack-tech/appstack-flutter-sdk/sample_app/README.md

 - `main.dart` - Main application with SDK initialization and event tracking examples
 - SDK is configured in `main()` before the app runs
+- Appstack ID is loaded automatically when the app starts
 - Events are tracked through button presses in the UI
 - Last tracked event is displayed in the UI
+- Appstack ID can be refreshed with a button press

 ## Troubleshooting